BFTrick/presentation-ignite-seattle-automation/ignite-seattle-automation.md

 [^4]: http://www.oxfordmartin.ox.ac.uk/downloads/academic/The_Future_of_Employment.pdf

-^ And even academic literature paints a bleak future But a lot of them reference this study:
+^ And even academic literature paints a bleak future.
+This study by Oxford says that 47% of all jobs in the US are at risk.

-^ this is one of the most cited studies which basically says you're fucked.
-Well 47% of us.
+^ That's scary right?

 ---